conseapp/jamshid-role-pics/README.md

 # Jamshid Role & Last Move Pics Api

-Simple Api that responses requests from jamshin main server to serve image of roles<br>
+Simple Api that responses requests from jamshid main server to serve image of roles<br>
 with authentication of requested user per request

 ### Built With